Carnival Changing Loyalty Status from Nights at Sea to Amount Spent on Cruises and Credit Card

 Could This Backfire for Carnival?

 With frustration mounting, many long-time cruisers are already rethinking their loyalty.
-Some have cancelled future bookings, while others are openly exploring rival cruise lines like Royal Caribbean, MSC, and Norwegian, many of which offer status match programmes that could tempt Carnival’s top-tier guests to jump ship.
+Some have canceled future bookings, while others are openly exploring rival cruise lines like Royal Caribbean, MSC, and Norwegian, many of which offer status match programs that could tempt Carnival’s top-tier guests to jump ship.

 There’s also talk of shareholders losing confidence, with several cruisers threatening to sell their Carnival stock in protest.
 For a company built on fun and loyalty, this shift towards a spending-first model risks alienating its most dedicated base, especially at a time when competition in the cruise industry has never been stronger.